h4cc/awesome-elixir/README.md

 *Libraries for implementing Authorization handling.*

 * [authorize](https://github.com/jfrolich/authorize) - Rule based authorization, for advanced authorization rules.
-* [bodyguard](https://github.com/schrockwell/bodyguard) - A flexibile authorization libarary for Phoenix applications.
+* [bodyguard](https://github.com/schrockwell/bodyguard) - A flexible authorization library for Phoenix applications.
 * [canada](https://github.com/jarednorman/canada) - A simple authorization library that provides a friendly interface using declarative permission rules.
 * [canary](https://github.com/cpjk/canary) - An authorization library for Elixir applications that restricts what resources the current user is allowed to access.